ivalab/FullResults_GoodFeature/README.md

 - MSCKF Stereo https://github.com/peter-zhao/msckf_vio
 - OKVIS Stereo https://github.com/peter-zhao/okvis

-* compared to the official repos, the baseline methods in my repo are with explicit logging on pose tracking and time cost.
+Compared to the official repos, the baseline methods in my repo are with explicit logging on pose tracking and time cost.